Robbie X: Consejo Mundial de Lucha Libre (2023–present)

 On 23 September 2023, Robbie X made his debut for Mexican promotion Consejo Mundial de Lucha Libre (CMLL) in their UK show Fantastica Mania losing to Titán, before defeating Magia Blanca.
 On 19 May 2024, he went on to appear in Fantastica Mania 2024, losing to Bárbaro Cavernario.
 On 17 July 2024, he was announced as a participant in the 2024 Grand Prix.
 On 16 August 2024, Robbie X made his debut on CMLL Super Viernes at Arena México, defeating Neón in a Lightning Match.
 On August 17, 2024, Robbie X teamed with Rocky Romero and Mansoor to defeat Titán, Templario and Flip Gordon at the Arena Coliseo.
 On August 18, 2024, Robbie X teamed with Mansoor and Flip Gordon losing against Atlantis Jr., Máscara Dorada and Ángel de Oro at the Arena México.
 On August 19, 2024, Robbie X teamed with Rocky Romero and Kyle Fletcher losing against Místico, Atlantis Jr. and Templario at the Arena Puebla.

 All Elite Wrestling (2025)

 Robbie X made his All Elite Wrestling (AEW) debut on the August 20, 2025 episode of Dynamite, where he and Bullet Club War Dogs stablemates Clark Connors and Drilla Moloney attempted to assist the Death Riders (Claudio Castagnoli, Jon Moxley, and Wheeler Yuta) in their match against Hiroshi Tanahashi and JetSpeed (Kevin Knight and "Speedball" Mike Bailey), but were fended off by The Opps (Katsuyori Shibata, Powerhouse Hobbs, and Samoa Joe).
+On August 24 at Forbidden Door Zero Hour, the Bullet Club War Dogs unsuccessfully challenged The Opps for the AEW World Trios Championship.